 This spot with the small huts is another great area for toddlers and pre-schoolers to play.

 Miss A had a blast running around the Hobbledown water pillow that wobbles as you move around it.

 The play castles at Hobbledown Adventure Farm are outstanding with loads to explore.
 They are definitely a highlight for a day out at Hobbledown.
-Fern’s Castle is the newest addition to the playground, recently opened in 2020 and features tunnels, towers and slides.
+Fern’s Castle opened in 2020 and is the newest addition to the adventure playground, featuring tunnels, towers and slides.

-Tip: Register for the Hobbledown app ahead of your visit.
+Tip: Open the Hobbledown Epsom app before you visit.
 This will allow you to order food and drink and book sessions for activities when required.

 Other activities in the Hobbledown Adventure Farm playground to look out for are the High Ropes Course and Zorbing.
 Both may require booking a session during you visit so do check the Hobbledown app if you’re interested.

 There are over 200 animals to see at the Hobbledown farm and zoo.
 There are several walk through enclosures where you can see up close some animals such as lemurs, rabbits, goats and wallabies.